beteko/wine-predictor-api/README.md

 │       │   └── authentication.py   ...... : implements all services for authenticating the users
 │       ├── services
 │       │   ├── healthcheck.py   ......... : implements all services for checking if API is up or not
-│       │   ├── learner.py    ............ : implements all services for (re)training the model
+│       │   ├── learner.py    ............ : implements all services for ( re )training the model
 │       │   └── predictor.py    .......... : implements all services for estimating the wine quality
 │       └── specs
 │           └── openapi_spec.yaml   ...... : describes all API routes/endpoints documentations
 │
-├── config.template.json    .............. : provides config file structure without credentials (used for testing)
-├── dev-requirements.txt    .............. : lists all dependencies only used during development phase
-├── launcher.sh    ....................... : starts the  API server ( should be used only in development phase )
+├── .gitignore     ....................... : lits all files and/or directories that should be ignore during commits ├── config.template.json    .............. : provides config file structure without credentials (used for testing) ├── dev-requirements.txt    .............. : lists all dependencies only used during development phase ├── launcher.sh    ....................... : starts the  API server ( should be used only in development phase )